VCityTeam/UD-Reproducibility/Computations/3DTiles/GratteCielTemporal2009-2018/Readme.md

 2. Repeat step 1 for each pair of sequential stage 2 output files and years

 ### Stage 4 : Create and Load 3DCityDB Databases
+If already done in the optional stage 0 skip this stage.
+If not already done in the optional stage 0:
 1. Edit the 4 password fields in the `.env` file with passwords of your choosing
 2. Edit each `CityTilerDBConfig20xx.yml` file so that the password corresponds with what was set in step 1
 3. Launch the 4 3DCityDB docker containers with docker compose
 ```
 docker-compose up
 ```
-4. Launch 3dcitydb/importer-exporter and load each output from stage 3 into each corresponding database
+4. Launch 3dcitydb/importer-exporter and import each output from stage 3 into each corresponding database filtering out features outside of the following region of interest:
+   - Xmin: 4.8742
+   - Xmax: 4.8834
+   - Ymin: 45.765
+   - Ymax: 45.7735

 ### Stage 5 : Create a 3DTiles tileset with a temporal extention
 1. Install [py3dtilers](https://github.com/VCityTeam/py3dtilers#installation-from-sources) to create a 3DTile tileset with the data.